npruehs/azure-sample-container-info/README.md

 Storage is still relying on _locally redundant storage (LRS)_, which replicates the data three times within a single data center, providing at least 11 nines of durability (99.999999999%) of objects over a given year.
-It protects the data against unexpected server rack and drive failures, and is still the the lowest-cost redundancy option.
+It protects the data against unexpected server rack and drive failures, and is still the lowest-cost redundancy option.

 ## Compute Services